International cooperation: Why and How?

 The Commission Communication on the Global Approach to Research and Innovation sets out the European Union’s strategy for international cooperation in a changing world.

-Strategic autonomy and European economic security
+Strategic autonomy and European Economic and Research Security

 Balancing the openness of Horizon Europe with safeguarding European Interests.

-Multilateral dialogue on values and principles
+Multilateral dialogue on principles and values

 The multilateral dialogue on principles and values for international research is one of the key elements of Europe’s new strategy on international cooperation in research and innovation.